 - Select Restart

 After this, just wait patiently for the system to reboot itself.
-Once menu is back up and your Roku has finished with the restart, your Roku should be connected to WiFi.
+Once the menu is back up and your Roku has finished with the restart, your Roku should be connected to a WiFi network.

-If you’re can’t connect to WiFi on Roku, it’s possible that you’re using an old/incorrect WiFi password.
-This is especially true, if you’ve changed any settings on your router or WiFi network.
+If you can’t connect to a wireless network on Roku, it’s possible that you’re using an old/incorrect WiFi password.
+This is especially true if you’ve changed any settings on your router or WiFi network.

-In order to verify that you’re using the right WiFi password, simply look on your modem / router and double check.
+In order to verify that you’re using the right WiFi password, simply look at your modem/router and double-check.
 The default password should be written on the side of your router.

 This is not the most common cause of Roku not connecting to WiFi, but sometimes your Roku will somehow be set to a Manual IP address.
 This is not correct!

 To fix this, change the Roku IP address setting to Automatic.
-Once you’ve change the setting, you can then restart your Roku streaming TV device and try the wireless connection again.
+Once you’ve changed the setting, you can then restart your Roku streaming TV device and try the wireless connection again.

 This is a time-honored solution to dealing with poor WiFi connection from your router or modem.
 If you’ve ever spent time talking to your internet service provider, this is probably one of the first things they told you to try, and it works more often than not!